 Brantford Sports and Entertainment Centre

-SEC Frequently Asked Questions
+SEC Questions and Answers

 What is the purpose of the Brantford Sports and Entertainment Centre (SEC)? |

-The SEC initiative is being explored with the purpose of elevating Brantford as a sports and entertainment hub, fostering economic growth, further revitalizing the city centre, and attracting world-class entertainment and sports events for Brantford residents and visitors.
-Furthermore, the City conservatively estimates direct spending impacts of over $11 million annually - $6.6 million from events held at the SEC and an additional $4.8 million from Bulldogs out-of-town visitors attending games. |
+The SEC initiative is being developed with the purpose of elevating Brantford as a sports and entertainment hub, fostering economic growth, further revitalizing the city centre, and attracting world-class entertainment and sports events for Brantford residents and visitors.
+Furthermore, the City estimates direct spending impacts of over $13.2 million annually - $8.4 million from events held at the SEC and an additional $4.8 million from Bulldogs out-of-town visitors attending games. |

 How was 79 Market St. selected as the recommended SEC site location? |